a-b-street/abstreet/docs/lanes.md

 	- CLEANUP: no more 'extern crate' in non lib
 	- CLEANUP: gps to screen in map upfront, dont plumb along gps pts for bldg/parcel/etc, so bounds should become private.
 		- pt2d should no longer represent gps
 	- CLEANUP: bldg front path should happen upfront, not in render

 	- THEN: express the proto -> runtime map loading as a sequence of phases
 		- keep doing the current road trimming for the moment
 		- later, this could be the same as the OSM conversion. just like aorta's map make. but instead, be able to restart from any point, by the magic of easy serialization.
 		- get rid of the protobuf

+- an mvp release could just be producing high-quality, reusable geometry for seattle
+	- with an editor to quickly fiddle with where sidewalks/different lanes are